The Basics

 The Chemistry

 Every PFAS molecule shares a basic structure: a carbon backbone with fluorine atoms attached.
 Fluorine is the most electronegative element on the periodic table.
 When it bonds with carbon, it creates a connection with a bond dissociation energy around 544 kJ/mol.
-By comparison, a carbon-hydrogen bond sits around 413 kJ/mol.
+A carbon-hydrogen bond sits around 413 kJ/mol.
 That difference is why PFAS resist breakdown so effectively.

 PFAS bind to proteins in blood and organs, particularly the liver and kidneys.
-Unlike fat-soluble contaminants, they do not accumulate in fatty tissue — they accumulate in protein-rich tissues.
-This means conventional detox strategies have no meaningful effect on body burden.
-The primary way PFAS leave the body is through excretion, a slow process.
+Unlike fat-soluble contaminants, they do not accumulate in fatty tissue.
+They accumulate in protein-rich tissues.
+The primary elimination pathway is excretion, a slow process.
 PFOS has an estimated half-life in the human body of approximately five years.
-PFOA is somewhat shorter, around three to four years.

 A Brief History of PFAS